| A

 Dry Season: The hottest month

-cooler here with a very pleasant average temperature
+slightly cooler here with a very pleasant average

-of rain, heaviest in March to May and lesser rains
+periods of rain, heaviest in March to May and

 ZANZIBAR